 The term “dart frog” refers to hundreds of different species of tropical frogs from Central and South America.
 This care sheet covers the essential basics of care that can apply to most species.
 Individual species should be researched independently for any nuances in their care.
 Please check the links at the bottom of the page for more resources for dart frog care and vivarium set up and maintenance.

 For small to medium species, a 10-20 gallon tank can house 1-2 adults, with 5-10 gallons for each additional frog.
 Larger species should be provided with at least 20 gallons.
 When it comes to frog enclosures, bigger is always better.
-Some species will climb and enjoy a taller enclosure, but all species require an enclosure with a sufficiently large footprint.
+Some species will climb and enjoy a taller enclosure, but most species require an enclosure with a sufficiently large footprint.

 The easiest, and most visually appealing way to keep dart frogs is in bioactive vivariums.
 A bioactive vivarium is an enclosure containing a miniature ecosystem, comprised of live plants for decoration, hiding places and humidity control, detritovores in the soil layer to manage frog waste and fungal growth, and your main inhabitant- the frogs.
 For instructions on set up and maintenance, please see the links at the bottom of the page.

 Dart frogs are active during the day and a 12 hour on/off light cycle is required.
 UV lighting is not a necessity like it is for tree frogs, but some keepers think it is beneficial.
 UV can be provided if desired.
 Broad spectrum lighting will show off the frogs’ colors and allow for plant growth.
 There are many different lighting options on the market, from LEDs to T5 High Output florescents.
 Lighting with a range of 5000-6500K (6000K is natural daylight) will work nicely for most vivariums.
 We prefer LED lights as they are very energy efficient and long lasting.
 We currently use Tincman Herps LEDs.